 Over the next 12 months, we will be working to update all of the Operational Guidelines to make them simple, clear and easy to use.
 This is a big process, and we want to get feedback so we can keep improving what we do.

-We have updated the following Operational Guidelines as the first stage of this process:
+We have updated or created the following Operational Guidelines as the first stage of this process: